 You also might want to consider an avalanche airbag system, and whether it is removable or not.
 Avalanche airbag systems certainly add a lot of cost to your backpack too, so for many of you, it might not be very affordable.

 A lot of packs featured here have a hydration-compatible sleeve.
 If this is something you’re counting on, you will have to look for a backpack that has an insulated sleeve.
 That’s always stated in the mini-review and/or pros boxes, so don’t skip those.

 Here’s the thing – any sort of hydration sleeve just won’t work.
 If you’re outside in sub-zero temperatures, the water in the bladder will just freeze and you won’t have anything to drink.
 This is why you need to look for backpacks with insulated sleeves; these will be able to retain the temperature of your water and keep it from freezing even in really nasty colds.

 In addition to that, you should also pay attention to the insulation of the hose.
 Even if the reservoir sleeve is insulated, the water left in the hose could freeze and you won’t be able to use your hydration bladder at all.

-If you want to stay hydrated during your ski tours, look for a backpack that provides at least some insulated to the hose.
-The less exposed the hose is, the better the better the backpack.
+If you want to stay hydrated during your ski tours, look for a backpack that provides at least some insulation to the hose.
+The less exposed the hose is, the better the backpack.